itsluap/luap-server/resources/[qb]/[crime]/qb-prison/README.md

     - Coffee Machine (Minigame)
     - Slushy Machine (Minigame)
     - Configure what minigame to use for each drink machine!
-        - Uses PS-UI, QB-Lock, and QB-Skillbar
+        - Uses PS-UI, QB-Lock, and indigo-skillbar
         - All configurable from the config
 - Prison break!
 	- qb-target at gate panels